Xilinx/mlir-aie/reference_designs/vck5000/matrix_add_one/README.md

 //
 //===----------------------------------------------------------------------===//-->

-# <ins>Add One (with ObjectFIFOs)</ins>
+# <ins>Matrix Addition</ins>

 Single tile performs a very simple `+` operation where the kernel loads data from local memory, increments the value by `1` and stores it back.
+The DMA in the Shim tile is programmed to bring the bottom left `8x16` portion of a larger `16x128` matrix into the tile to perform the operation.

-The kernel executes on AIE tile (0, 2).
-Input data is brought to the local memory of the tile from Shim tile (0, 0), through Mem tile (0, 1).
-The size of the input data from the Shim tile is `16xi32`.
-The data is stored in the Mem tile and sent to the AIE tile in smaller pieces of size `8xi32`.
-Output data from the AIE tile to the Shim tile follows the same process, in reverse.
+The kernel executes on AIE tile (6, 2).
+Input data is brought to the local memory of the tile from Shim tile (6, 0).
+The Shim tile is programmed with a 2D DMA to only bring a 2D submatrix into the AIE tile for processing.

-To compile desing in Windows:
+To compile the design:
 ```
 make
-make build/addOneObjfifo.exe
 ```

 To run the design: